compbiocore/bioflows/README.md

 ### Prerequisites

-This package requires the `conda-forge` and the `compbiocore` conda channels to have a higher priority than that of defaults
+This package requires the `conda-forge` and the `compbiocore` conda channels to have a higher priority than that of defaults.
+So your `.condarc` should look like

 ```
+channels
+ - compbiocore
+ - conda-forge
+ - defaults
 ```

 ### Installing